-The best lifetime will occur at the specified heater voltage, a safe electrical circuit, and no oversized capacitors for rectifier tubes.
-The plate current is factory tested after the burn-in, and when the tube has become stabile.
+The Anode current is factory tested after initial burn-in.
 This level is called 100% when the tube is new.
-This is an individual value for each tube, and the required grid voltage for this is written on the tube box.
-If you wan to judge the condition of an older tube, you should test it at just that same Grid voltage, as we measured when the tube was new.
+This is an individual value for each tube, and the required Control Grid Voltage for this is written on the tube box.
+If you wan to judge the condition of an older tube, you should test it at just that same Control Grid Voltage, as we measured when the tube was new.
 It will stay at or close to that level during customer burn in.
-In the beginning the plate current can change (up or down) very slowly, or stabilize for most of the time.
+In the beginning the Anode current can change (up or down) very slowly, or stabilize for most of the time.
 After it stabilizes, the customer burn in is finished, and normal wear out will start to begin.
-You will observe the plate current going down very slow, each few hundred hours.
-So if the plate current (referring to the original test value) has decreased, this is a normal sign of use, and no defect.
+You will observe the Anode current going down very slow, each few hundred hours.
+So if the Anode current (referring to the original test value) has decreased, this is a normal sign of use, and no defect.
 This will continue during the entire lifetime.
-Amplifiers with Auto bias, will hold the plate current fairly good.
+Amplifiers with Auto bias, will hold the Anode current fairly good.
 Amplifiers with adjustable bias, will need regularly adjustment.
 That's what the adjustment is for, because these have no Auto bias.
-When the end of lifetime is getting nearer, the plate current will start to go down quicker than before.
+When the end of lifetime is getting nearer, the Anode current will start to go down quicker than before.
 Generally, you can say when the tubes sound good, that's what they are.
 Only you can not judge the remaining lifetime in the tube by that.
-On a test bench, the measured values of fairly used tubes can be at 70% plate current.
+On a test bench, the measured values of fairly used tubes can be at 70% Anode current.
 There is a general conception that such tubes have still enough lifetime left in, to make a well designed amplifier function normally.
 This value of 70% is found on most tube testers as the level where the "good" reading begins.

 End of Lifetime

 This becomes audible, when the tube starts to distort at loud music, and was not doing so before.
-When you can measure the plate current, the area for a "good" tube is above 70%.
+When you can measure the Anode current, the area for a "good" tube is above 70%.
 Below this is not always the end of lifetime, or a bad tube.
 Tubes with values of 40% have been reported to work normal, depending on the amplifier.
 Below 40% problems will probably occur.
 So you can feel safe when buying used tubes at or above 70%.
 Not below that.